hbaldwin98/in-memory-entity-index-search/README.md

 ﻿# in-memory-entity-index-search

 A basic in-memory implementation to index and search upon classes - "entities."
-Entities are converted into JSONDocument and inserted into a dictionary value-field-entity.
-Entities are assumed to have a unique Id field.
-This is very memory heavy and currently in a bad state due to a changing requirement.
-I want to recreate it using a Trie, but need to garner the desire first...
+Entities are converted into JSONDocument and inserted into a node based tree structure associated by each dot-delimited parameter.

 ```
 public class TestObject